-Acceptable Targets: Many of the posts begin with a list of people that this particular post will offend, such as "LARPers," "people with birth defects," "bedwetters," "mental health workers," "Star Trek fans," "lovers of Disney cartoons" and "people that hate typos."
-Most of AB3's friends seem to belong to one or more Acceptable Targets group and are duly mocked by the author for it.
+- Acceptable Targets: Many of the posts begin with a list of people that this particular post will offend, such as "LARPers," "people with birth defects," "bedwetters," "mental health workers," "Star Trek fans," "lovers of Disney cartoons" and "people that hate typos."
+Most of AB3's acquaintances seem to belong to one or more among the Acceptable Targets groups, and are duly mocked by the author for it.

-El Disgusto reached his peak when caused the entire party to end up in Cthulhu's toilet.
+- El Disgusto reached his peak when he caused the entire party to end up in Cthulhu's toilet.

-In the first installment of the Second Edition, Deviant Boy lives up to his name by having the treasure of his "dungeon" be fifty naked halflings chained to walls and twenty-five ribbed staves with permanent Grease spells cast upon them.
+- In the first installment of the Second Edition, Deviant Boy lives up to his name by presenting fifty naked halflings chained to walls and twenty-five ribbed staves with permanent Grease spells cast upon them as the "treasure" of his "dungeon".
 Everyone except El Disgusto is appropriately horrified, and Ab3 calls Deviant Boy out for being puerile.

 - Uncanny Valley: Asenath; Ab3 says she was very pretty despite the disabled "flipper arm", but he was creeped out by the fact that she never seemed to blink.

 - What Do You Mean, It Wasn't Made on Drugs?: Most of the campaigns, particularly anything created by Blobert Smith.

 - The Woobie: El Disgusto's dog, Lamont.